hansklav/Fractals-in-Oberon-07/Dragon-curves/README.md

 Be sure to use the corrected [Math.ln(x)](https://github.com/hansklav/Oberon-07-Math.ln) if you use this function in the implementation of [Math.power(x, e)](https://github.com/hansklav/Oberon-07/blob/master/Math.Mod).

-There is still a problem with orders that are even numbers < 14 (e.g. see the second screenshot below for order 10).<br>
-Even number orders ≥ 14 do produce recognizable drawings, but only half the size (actually they more resemble labradoodles than dragons ;-)
+With RISC Project Oberon 2013 firmware for FPGA and emulators thereof dated before July 2024 there is a problem with the rendering of dragon curves with orders that are even numbers < 14 (e.g. see the second screenshot below for order 10).
+Even number orders ≥ 14 do produce recognizable dragons, but considerably smaller (see the third screenshot; actually they more resemble labradoodles than dragons ;-)<br>

-To analyse this problem I implemented the same algorithm in Python (dragon1.py), and then nice dragons of both odd and even orders are drawn (albeit MUCH slower than in Oberon).<br>
+The newest firmware and updated emulators do not have this issue.

-For reference I also added the original BASIC source by Hans Lauwerier (DRAAK1.BAS), which correctly handles odd and even orders as well.
+For reference and comparison I also added the original BASIC source by Hans Lauwerier (DRAAK1.BAS) and a Python implementation of it (dragon1.py).
 <br>

 ![Screenshot](Dragon1a.png)